Cancellations

 Further Information

-A late cancellation is anything within 72 hours of an appointment.
+Any cancellation within 72 hours of your appointment.

 With 72 hours’ notice, I’ve got a good chance of swapping things around or fitting in a new booking.
 After that, it gets much less likely that I’ll be able to fill the gap.